-How much real estate brokers make varies widely depending on whether you run your own brokerage and the size of that firm.
+According to the National Association of Realtors (NAR) 2017 member profile, the average real estate broker salary was $69,640 in 2016.
 In this guide, we’ll show you how much a typical real estate broker can make, as well as discuss the different types of brokers and expenses they might incur in order to run their business.
-Specifically, we’ll cover the following:

 How Much Is a Real Estate Broker Salary?

-What is an Associate Real Estate Broker?
+Associate Real Estate Broker

-As you can see from the chart above, the median salary for an associate broker in 2015 was $54, 910.
-While this is significantly higher than the median salary for sales agents, it is still much lower than the median salary for Managing Real Estate Brokers or Broker-Owners.
+As you can see from the chart above, the median salary for an associate broker in 2016 was $55,360.
+While this is significantly higher than the median salary for sales agents, it is still much lower than the median salary for managing real estate brokers or broker-owners.

 If a real estate broker owns the agency they are working at, they are what is known as a broker-owner or designated real estate broker.
-If they also choose to manage the agents and associate brokers working there, they can also be called a managing broker.
+And if they choose to manage the agents and associate brokers working there, they can also be called a managing broker.

-As you can see from the chart above, there is also a vast difference in expenses for broker-owners who continue to sell property and those who do not.
+As you can see from the chart below, there is also a vast difference in expenses for broker-owners who continue to sell property and those who do not.
 This is because these brokers still have to pay for marketing their own listings.

 Common Real Estate Broker Expenses

-Typical Expenses for a Real Estate Broker
+Typical Expenses for a Real Estate Broker-Owner (who also sells)

 |Administrative Expenses (office supplies, equipment, phone bill)|

 |Marketing and Promotion (online ads, print ads, email marketing)|

 |Professional Development (real estate coaching, seminars, continuing education, etc.)|

 |Technology (website, CRM)|